How Our Funding Package Works:

 - Additional External awards and scholarships.

 Students receive UTF stipend payments via ACORN (on-line UofT student account) in three instalments (September, January and May).
 Separate UTF tuition payments will cover fees.
-Please ensure your bank information and mailing address are current in ACORN.
+Please ensure your bank information and mailing address are current on ACORN.

 Students holding an external award (OGS, SSHRC, etc.) receive payments in three instalments (September, January, and May).
 If you hold an external award, you may also hold a TAship and have an admission award.
-Students who hold admission awards receive payment in September via payroll.
+Students who hold admission awards receive payment in September via ACORN.